Caterina Sordini: Life

 Caterina Sordini was born in Porto Santo Stefano on 16 April 1770 as the fourth of nine children to Lorenzo Sordini and Teresa Moizzo.
 She was baptized on 18 April 1770 with the names of Caterina Francesca Maria Antonia and her godparents were Bartolomeo and Maria Anna Giovine Schiano.
 She was a curious and self-conscious child who also could be rude at times.

 At the age of seventeen her father arranged her to wed a maritime merchant named Alfonso Capece.
 Sordini was against this idea but later relented to the wishes of her father.
 The merchant she was to meet was soon to depart for Constantinople but met with Sordini before his departure.
 He gave her a casket of jewels and she adorned herself in them prior to admiring her reflection in the mirror.
 But she did not see herself for she saw the crucified Jesus Christ who asked her: "You would give Me up for a carnal creature?"

 Sordini considered the words of the Crucified Christ and - in February 1788 - visited a convent of the Third Order of Saint Francis in Ischia di Castro and entered it almost as soon as she arrived.
 This move shocked her father who believed it was nothing more than a mere visit and relented to his daughter's wishes upon the realization that it was fundamental to her.
-She was clothed in the habit for the first time on 28 October 1788 and assumed her new name of "Maria Maddalena of the Incarnation".
+After eight months as a postulant, she was clothed in the Franciscan order habit for the first time on 26 October 1788 and assumed her new name of "Maria Maddalena of the Incarnation".(Maria Maddalena dell'Incarnazione).

 On one occasion on 19 February 1789 she fell into a state of ecstasy and saw - as she described - "Jesus seated on a throne of grace in the Blessed Sacrament, surrounded by virgins adoring Him".
 She also heard Christ tell her: "I have chosen you to establish the work of perpetual adorers who, day and night, will offer Me their humble adoration".
 It was around 1799 that she met the priest Giovanni Antonio Baldeschi would become her spiritual director.
 In response to her vision she established what would be the name of the Sisters of Perpetual Adoration and in their first general chapter on 20 April 1802 was appointed as its abbess.

 On 21 November 1803 Charles Emmanuel IV of Sardinia visited Sordini's congregation and had a private conversation with her for around two hours.